huangyh09/MISO/misopy/sashimi_plot/README.rst

 New features
 ============

-In this version, there are a few updates, as follows,
+In this version (v1.1), there are a few updates, including major changes as follows,

-* Dec 2016 *

-1. It doesn't need coverages, which will be set from sam/bam file directly.
+1. If no given coverages, set it from sam/bam file directly.

+2. Changed the scale of subplots and mRNA plot.

+3. Set the yticks as integer.

+4. Sopported png output format, by using ``--plot-lable test.png``

-2. It supports both MISO and BRIE outputs for prior and posterior.
+5. It supports both MISO and BRIE outputs for prior and posterior.

-3. It optimized the scale of genes.